Introduction

 const appId = "your-app-id";

-const propListId = "your-prop-list-id";
+const propListId = "your-property-list-id";

 const accessToken = "your-access-token";